-And there’s no better time to begin implementing some of these savings tactics than at the beginning of a new year.
-Savings may be small at first, but over 12 months, they add up, leading to a nice nest egg when December comes around again.
+Savings may be small at first, but over, say, 12 months, they add up, leading to a nice nest egg one year later.

 Following is a look at some of those items you can easily cut out to keep more cash in the bank.